-The Standing Committee I can be referred to in its triple capacity of
+The Standing Committee I can be referred to in its capacity of

-The Standing Committee I deals with complaints and denunciations about the functioning, actions, conduct or failure to act of the intelligence services, the Coordination Unit for Threat Assessment and the other support services and their personnel.
+The Standing Committee I deals with complaints and denunciations about the functioning, actions, conduct or failure to act of the two Belgian intelligence services (State Security and the General Intelligence and Security Service of the Armed Forces), the Coordination Unit for Threat Assessment and the other support services and their personnel.

 For the intelligence services and the Coordination Unit for Threat Assessment, the complaint can relate to the legitimacy, effectiveness or coordination of all aspects of their running.

 For the supporting services, the complaint can only relate to the legitimacy, effectiveness or coordination of the transmission of information on terrorism and extremism to the the Coordination Unit for Threat Assessment.

 Anybody who is or has been directly affected by the action of an intelligence service, the Coordination Unit for Threat Assessment or a support service can lodge a complaint or file a denunciation to the Standing Committee I or its Investigation Service.